XDcobra/libcurl-android-prebuilt-and-buildscripts/README.md

 git submodule update --init --recursive
 ```

-Note: The build scripts expect OpenSSL files to be present under `openssl/install/<abi>/`.
-If you don't initialize the submodule, the `openssl/` content will be missing and the build will fail until you fetch it.
+Note: The build scripts expect OpenSSL files to be present under a per-build install tree such as `openssl/install/<BuildType>-<stripped|unstripped>/<abi>/`.
+You can either set `OPENSSL_ANDROID_INSTALL` to a BuildType-specific path (for example `openssl/install/RelWithDebInfo-unstripped`) or copy the ABI folders into `openssl/install/<abi>/` as needed.

 # Quick Start
 ## Windows (PowerShell)